 PageSpeed Insights reports on the real-world performance of a page for mobile and desktop devices and provides suggestions on how that page may be improved.

-Google’s performance tool is a good start, but doesn’t give a great deal of details.
+Google’s performance tool is a good start, but doesn’t give a great deal of details, their Lighthouse tool is much better.

 This site has very good performance test results, but EVERY site can be improved further including this one.
 For example I’m running the site on a cheap Godaddy VPS (Virtual Private Server) which only cost around $600 for 3 years (was a January sale) and it runs around 100 domains.